-Consideration of an application requires the obtaining of written information and reports from a variety of sources.
-The Board notifies applicants once it has received all necessary documentation in relation to their application.
-These notifications issue immediately after the Board has complied with its obligations in relation to the notification of relevant persons as outlined in the Residential Institutions Redress Act 2002 (Miscellaneous Provisions) Regulations 2002.
+Consideration of an application required the obtaining of written information and reports from a variety of sources.
+The Board notified applicants once it had received all necessary documentation in relation to their application.
+These notifications issued immediately after the Board had complied with its obligations in relation to the notification of relevant persons as outlined in the Residential Institutions Redress Act 2002 (Miscellaneous Provisions) Regulations 2002.

-In an attempt to maximise the efficient processing of applications the Board has initiated a series of callovers with the legal representatives of those applicants where necessary documentation remains outstanding.
-10 such callovers were held in 2015.
+In an attempt to maximise the efficient processing of applications the Board initiated a series of callovers with the legal representatives of those applicants where necessary documentation remains outstanding.
+3 such callovers were held in 2016.